A New Mathematics for Experimental Science

 Mathematics is the ultimate scientific tool.
 For centuries it has been used to describe the forces of nature, from planetary motion to fluid dynamics.
 It helped unlock the secrets of DNA and unleashed the Digital Revolution.
 Today, in the age of high-resolution detectors and international research collaborations, math again has the potential to transform science and accelerate discovery.
 But this work will require state-of-the-art mathematics, carefully crafted in inventive new ways.

-That’s where the Department of Energy’s new Center for Applied Mathematics for Energy Research Applications (CAMERA) at the Lawrence Berkeley National Laboratory (Berkeley Lab) comes in.
+That’s where the Department of Energy’s new Center for Advanced Mathematics for Energy Research Applications (CAMERA) at the Lawrence Berkeley National Laboratory (Berkeley Lab) comes in.
 This effort brings together applied mathematicians, computer scientists and experimental researchers to devise new models and algorithms for tomorrow’s scientific technologies.

 “Because Berkeley Lab has a long-standing tradition of excellence in applied mathematics and computing sciences, is home to six national user facilities and is located next to the UC Berkeley campus, we’re ideally situated to successfully lead an effort like CAMERA, which brings together a range of experts to solve some extraordinary problems,” says David Brown, Director of Berkeley Lab’s Computational Research Division.